LDBologni/PyBer_Analysis/README.md

 #### - Average Fare per Driver :

 The results shows that the average fare per driver drops significantly from Urban cities to Rural 55.49$ to 16.57$.
-Which translates that a driver in the rural area is far more profitable than a driver in the urban area.
+Which translates that a driver in the Rural area is far more profitable than a driver in the urban area.

 #### - Total Rides :